Sunday, August 31, 2008

 Friday, August 22, 2008

-I love it.
-If creating a little heaven on earth is part of my purpose, then it's working.
-As a result of making choices to be happy as often as possible, my life has taken a definite turn for the beautiful.
+If creating little glimpses of heaven in my corner of the world is part of my daily purpose, then it's working.
+As a result of making choices to be happy as often as possible, my life has taken a definite turn for the more beautiful.

 Happily yours,